Pico-AI-Team/HMD-Poser/README.md

 ## :mega: Updates
-- [ ] Release the pre-trained models and the evaluation results.
-(Expected to be ready in 03/2024)
+- [x] Release the pre-trained models and the evaluation results.

 - [x] Release the PICO-FreeDancing dataset.